toml-lang/toml/README.md

 key = "value"
 ```

-Values must be one of the following types.
+Values must have one of the following types.
 - [String](#user-content-string)
 - [Integer](#user-content-integer)
 - [Float](#user-content-float)